George Kittle Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 - Kittle has been the target of 18.1% (87 total) of his team's 481 passing attempts this season.

-- Kittle has seen the ball thrown his way eight times in the red zone this season, 13.6% of his team's 59 red zone pass attempts.
+- With eight targets in the red zone this season, Kittle has been on the receiving end of 13.6% of his team's 59 red zone pass attempts.

-- The 49ers, who rank 13th in the NFL in points scored, have dropped back to pass 50.7% of the time while opting for the ground attack 49.3% of the time.
+- The 49ers have thrown the football in 50.7% of their plays from scrimmage this year while staying on the ground 49.3% of the time.
+This offensive attack ranks 13th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Rams.